stardothosting/modsecurity-php-rule-parser/README.md

 # ModSecurity PHP Rule Parser

-Parse ModSecurity rules and generate JSON output of parsed values.
+This package parses ModSecurity rules and generate JSON output of parsed values.
+It also leverages ChatGPT / OpenAI to analyze the rule and produce a human readable summary included in the output.